 Public policy discussions should involve the individuals who are being or have been impacted by that policy or subject matter.
-By embracing co-creation, we advance a reality that people are the experts of their own lives and are co-creators in the government decisions that impact them.
+By embracing co-creation, we advance a reality where community members are the experts of their own lives and are co-creators in the government decisions that impact them.